akalongman/ubuntu-configuration/README.md

 - **Xauthority Ownership**
   - `ls -lta | grep .Xa` should be owned by your user, for example `john john`
    - If it is `root root` or anything than your user/group it's wrong
-   - To Fix: `sudo chown jesse:jesse .Xauthority`
+   - To Fix: `sudo chown john:john .Xauthority`
 - **Xsession Errors**
   - This is just to make sure there are no syntax errors for your reference:
     - To Check: `cat ~/.xsession-errors`